 A generic \np-hardness reduction is ``if $F$ is satisfiable then forgetting takes space less than or equal to $k$ and greater otherwise''.
 Such reductions cannot be merged.
 An additional property is required: forgetting can never be expressed in size less than $k$.
 If this is also a property of a \conp-hardness reduction where the size bound is $l$, the overall size is always $k+l$ or greater, with $k+l$ being only possible when the first formula is satisfiable and the second unsatisfiable.

 This explains why the lemmas are formulated with ``equal to $k$'' in one case and ``greater than $k$'' in the other.
-Their other peculiarity, that the formula generated by the reduction is required to be minimal, is due to the the reasons explained before.
+Their other peculiarity, that the formula generated by the reduction is required to be minimal, is due to the reasons explained before.

-\begin{lemma} There exists a polynomial algorithm that turns a CNF formula $F$ into a minimal-size Horn formula $A$, a subset $X_C \subseteq \var(A)$ and a number $k$ such that forgetting all variables but $X_C$ from $A$ is expressed by a Horn formula of size $k$ if $F$ is unsatisfiable and only by CNF formulae of size greater than or equal to $k+2$ if $F$ is satisfiable.
+\begin{lemma} There exists a polynomial algorithm that turns a CNF formula $F$ into a minimal-size Horn formula $A$, a subset $X_C \subseteq \var(A)$ and a number $k$ such that forgetting all variables except $X_C$ from $A$ is expressed by a Horn formula of size $k$ if $F$ is unsatisfiable and only by Horn formulae of size greater than or equal to $k+2$ if $F$ is satisfiable.

 \end{lemma}

 \proof Let $F = \{f_1,\ldots,f_m\}$ be a CNF formula built over the alphabet $X = \{x_1,\ldots,x_n\}$.
 The reduction employs the fresh variables {} $E = \{e_1,\ldots,e_n\}$, {} $T = \{t_1,\ldots,t_n\}$, {} $C = \{c_1,\ldots,c_m\}$ and {} $\{a,b\}$.
 The formula $A$, the set of variables $X_C$ and the number $k$ are: